Parent & Family Guide to Off-Campus Study

 their federal aid can be applied to their off-campus study term.

 In addition to the financial aid your student typically receives from F&M, they may be eligible for additional scholarships.
-Below is a list of potential scholarships for summer, semester, and academic year off-campus study programs.
-The sources listed here are not exhaustive but do offer a wide range of scholarship possibilities.
-Many scholarships have early deadlines, so encourage your student to start early and plan accordingly.
-Your student can consult their off-campus study adviser for guidance and more information.
-Please note that any outside scholarship must be reported to the Office of Financial Aid at Franklin & Marshall and may change the amount of aid your student receives from the College.
+Below is a list of potential scholarships for summer and semester off-campus study programs.
+The sources listed here are not exhaustive, but do offer a wide range of scholarship possibilities.
+Many scholarships have early deadlines, so be sure to start early and plan accordingly.
+Consult your Off-Campus Study Advisor for guidance and more information.
+Please note that any outside scholarship must be reported to the Office of Financial Aid at Franklin & Marshall and may change the amount of aid you receive from the College.

 Program Scholarships (Semester & Summer)